A Royal Layered Rice Dish Full of Aroma & Tradition

 Directions

--Add whole spices, including cloves, black pepper, cinnamon, salt, and turmeric.
-Mix everything together well, then cook the chicken to medium-high heat, allowing it to brown very well.
+– Now add the minced garlic and ginger, stir everything well, and cover the skillet for 30 seconds so the flavors can penetrate.
+In the next moment, add whole spices, including cloves, black pepper, cinnamon, salt, and turmeric.
+Mix everything together, then cook the chicken to medium-high heat, allowing it to brown very well.

--Add the red chili powder, green chili paste, and 1/2 cup water.
-Cover the pan and let it cook with low-medium heat until the chicken is 70 % done.
+– Its time to add the red chili powder, red chili flakes, green chili paste, and 1/2 cup water.
+Cover the pan with lid and let it cook on low-medium heat until the chicken is 70 % done.

--Finally, add the biryani masala and cook till the oil separates and the gravy becomes rich.
-Chicken gravy is ready. - Now prepare the Rice:
+– As the chicken is almost done, add tomato puree and tamarind paste.
+Cook again until it is 90 % done.
+Finally, add the biryani masala and cook till the oil separates and the gravy becomes rich.
+Your Chicken gravy is ready for biryani. - Now prepare the Rice

--Soak the basmati rice in water, washing and draining in a colander for at least an hour.
-Boil some water with bay leaf, cumin seeds, cardamom, 1/2 tablespoon oil, and salt in a separate pot.
-Add the rice in that boiling water till it is 90 % ready, drain, and set aside. - Biryani Layering:
+Soak the basmati rice in water for at least an hour, wash and drain it in a colander and set aside.
+Meanwhile, boil some water with bay leaf, cumin seeds, and salt in a separate deep bottom pot.
+Add the rice in that boiling water and cook till it is 90 % ready, drain, and set aside. - Biryani Layering

 Notes

-Use a heavy-bottomed pot and layer a thin coating of oil or ghee at the base.
-Cooking on very low heat also helps prevent burning. - Can I make chicken dum biryani without saffron?
+- Use a heavy-bottomed pot and layer a thin coating of oil or ghee at the base.
+Cooking on very low heat also helps prevent burning.